Tiramisioux/cinemate/README.md

 - Encoder 2 (FPS): Push button on GPIO 1
 - Encoder 3 (White Balance): Push button on GPIO 13

 These push buttons can be programmed to perform various functions like toggling locks, changing modes, or triggering specific actions, just like regular GPIO buttons.
+The `gpio_pin` setting clones the behaviour of pins defined in the Buttons section of the settings file.

-For example, based on default setting settings:
+For example, based on default settings above:
-- The ISO encoder's push button (GPIO 22) is set to lock all controls when pressed.
+- The ISO encoder's push button clones GPIO 22 (toggle `set_all_lock`).
-- The Shutter Angle encoder's push button (GPIO 12) is set to toggle the shutter angle sync mode on a single click.
+- The Shutter Angle encoder's push button clones GPIO 12 (toggle `set shutter a sync mode`).
-- The FPS encoder's push button (GPIO 1) is set to toggle FPS doubling on a single click.
+- The FPS encoder's push button clones GPIO 1 (toggle `set fps double`).
-- The White Balance encoder's push button (GPIO 13) is set to change resolution on a single click.
+- The White Balance encoder's push button GPIO 13 (toggle through resolution modes using `set resolution` without argument).

-By using the Quad Rotary Encoder, you can have a compact, intuitive interface for adjusting camera settings while still maintaining the flexibility of programmable push button actions.

 # Resolution modes